-Beth Emmanuel returned to Northwest Arkansas eight years ago and lives with her husband, Joe, and their two daughters, Evelyn and Tessa, in Fayetteville.
-Also living with her family is Beth’s beloved dog – a shih tzu named Wookie – who has been her companion for just over 13 years.
+Beth Emmanuel returned to Northwest Arkansas nine years ago and lives with her husband, Joe, and their two daughters, Evelyn and Tessa, in Fayetteville.
+Also living with her family is Beth’s beloved dog – a shih tzu named Wookie – who has been her companion for over 14 years.
 In her limited spare time, Beth enjoys cooking, crafting and sewing.

 Beth joined the Junior League of Northwest Arkansas with the 2013-2014 New Member Class as a part of the purple group.
 She was one of the leaders responsible that year for the Legacy Project – the first ever Departure Packs.
 She then served as Vice Chair of Mission Marketing, Vice Chair of Moonlight Masquerade and Vice Chair of Fund Development before becoming the Development Manager for the 2016-2018 league years.
 Beth was elected President-Elect for the 2018-2019 league year to prep her for her years as President, which is a two year term from 2019-2021.

 Joining the Junior League was a way for Beth to give back to her community, but it has been so much more than that.
 The League has made her friends for life as well as helped her grow into a better leader and community servant.
 Through her membership, she has been offered experiences and had doors opened she never thought possible.